inefix/Decentralized-LoRa/ForwardingNetworkServer/README.md

 ## Usage

 Before running the _FNS_ program, please provide the following variables in the .env file:
-* MongoDB credentials
+* MONGO_DB=MongoDB credentials
-* The address of a node connected to the Ethereum blockchain
+* NODE_ADDRESS=the address of a node connected to the Ethereum blockchain
+* ETHER_ADDRESS=an Ethereum address
-* The public and private keys of an Ethereum address.
+* PRIVATE_KEY=the private keys of an Ethereum address.
 The private key is used only to close micropayment channels
-* The port used to communicate with the _UDP Packet Forwarder_
+* PORT=the port used to communicate with the _UDP Packet Forwarder_
-* Balance threshold: is indicated in percent --> if > balance_threshold, close the micropayment contract
+* BALANCE_THRESHOLD=indicated in percent --> if > balance_threshold, close the micropayment contract
-* Time threshold: is indicated in seconds --> if < time_threshold remaining, close the micropayment contract
+* TIME_THRESHOLD=indicated in seconds --> if < time_threshold remaining, close the micropayment contract
-* Message price in Wei
+* MESSAGE_PRICE=the price of a message in Wei

 Make sure that the packet_forwarder has been started and that it forwards the packets to the correct port of this program.
 Then start the program with this command:
 ```